 Abram has shared stages with a range of like-minded DIY artists including Pile, Guerilla Toss, C.J.
-Boyd, i dm theft able, and Frank Hurricane/Hurricanes of Love.
-Abram has also explored the sonic world as a bassist and songwriter in Sun Hat, School for Robots, A bit Much, Slurred Murrays, Paraffin Section, and The Sinbusters.
+Boyd, i dm theft able, and Frank Hurricane.
+Abram has also been bassist and songwriter in Sun Hat, School for Robots, A bit Much, Slurred Murrays, Paraffin Section, and The Sinbusters.

 Improvisation plays a key role in Abram’s musical explorations and has led to appearances at 119 Gallery‘s XFest (2009-2014), the Impermanent Society of Philadelphia‘s H-O-T Series and 2015 NowHere Festival, Frantasia 2011, and OpenSound.
 The 11:11 and Happy Medium Theatre Companies have also commissioned Abram to compose music and develop sound design for their productions.